TheSnakeFang/fangstastic-blog/content/blog/2021-01-06_Covid-Revealed-The-Failures-of-the-American-College-Application-System/index.md

 ---
-title: Covid Revealed The Failures of the American College Application System
+title: 'Covid Revealed The Failures of the American College Application System'
 subtitle: >-
   What is “involution,” and why is it representative of disillusioned American students?